karaoc/dayz.test/[Server-Hosting]-SpawnSettings.md

 ***

-This file have been updated with the lastest update.
+This file has been updated with the latest update.
 I will do a complete documentation update later.
 But I still want to give you something to help you a bit.
-Here are the dev comments we have to explain this settings on our side :
+Here are the dev comments we have to explain these settings on our side :

     StartingClothing:
     "UseCustomClothing" renamed to "EnableCustomClothing"